Set Up: Large Eddy Simulations

 The simulation period is from 00 UTC on February 1st 2020 to 00 UTC on February 12th 2020.
 The first day is to be discarded because of the spin-up so that analysis will cover the 10 day period from February 2nd to Februay 11th 2020.

-Initial and Lateral Boundary Conditions are provided on a hourly basis from simulations form the COSMO model on a resolution of 2 km and can be found here.
-The lateral fields are provided at model levels and include ( T, u, v,, zg, qv, qi, , qi ) ( Temperature, horizontal wind components, geopotential heights, water vapour specific humidity, liquid cloud water and cloud ice).
-Surface fields such as Sea Surface Temprature (SST) and surface pressure ps are also provided at an hourly frequency and at a resolution of 2 km and can be found here.
+The Initial and Lateral Boundary Fields are provided on a hourly basis from simulations form the COSMO model on a resolution of 2 km.
+The 3d fields needed for the initialisation and the lateral boundaries are provided at model levels and include ( T, u, v,, zg, qv, qi, , qi ) ( Temperature, horizontal wind components, geopotential heights, water vapour specific humidity, liquid cloud water and cloud ice) and can be found HERE.

-It is our experience that direct nesting of the 100~200m LEM into the 2 km resolution COSMO model output can give rise to numerical issues such as spurious waves and long spin up patterns for turbulence.
-We therefore recommend a double nesting strategy by using a coarser 500m resolution simulayion on a domain as large as the common analysis domain as a first nesting.
+REMARK 1: It is our experience that direct nesting of the 100~200m LEM into the 2 km resolution COSMO model output can give rise to numerical issues such as spurious waves and long spin up patterns for turbulence and does not allow for importing well developed mesoscale structures through the lateral boundaries.
+We therefore recommend a double nesting strategy by using a coarser 500m resolution simulation on a domain as large as the common analysis (orange) domain as a first nesting.
 The results of this first nesting simulation can subsequently be used as a source in which the 100~200 m resolution large eddy simulation can be nested in.